haivan7/CPTS-cheatsheet/README.md

 start
 kill          (Disconnect a specific agent)

-# Add a route on the attacker's machine.
+# Add a ligolo route on the attacker's machine.
 sudo ip route add 172.16.5.0/24 dev ligolo    (done)         ( run in hacer shell)

 # Setting Reverse Shell in proxy